12 Best medium format cameras: (2023 Guide & Reviews)

 Storage: SD Card/ SDHC Card/ SDXC Card

-Viewfinder: keplerian telescopic trapezoid
+Viewfinder: Keplerian telescopic trapezoid

 Image stabilizer: Lens shift type